On-site sterilization (autoclave)

 If you have access to an autoclave, you can treat and dispose of biohazardous waste yourself.
 Steam sterilization with an autoclave effectively inactivates most infectious agents.
 Seattle-King County regulations apply to autoclaves that treat biohazardous waste.
 All autoclave operators must be trained on safety information and site-specific procedures.
 Watch Arizona State University's excellent autoclave training video.
 Then use the autoclave tools developed by EH&S to keep you safe and compliant:

-The two currently approved chemical integrators are Thermalog-S and Steriscan.
-You can purchase both integrators from Spectrum Surgical/IMS.
-Fisher Scientific sells Steriscan integrators, and Health Sciences Laboratory Services sells Thermalog-S integrators.
+The three currently approved chemical integrators are 3M Comply Thermalog, 3M Comply SteriGage, and Steriscan.
+You can purchase the integrators from Fisher Scientific and Health Sciences Laboratory Services.

 Autoclave cost centers